 The major consists of 78 credit hours.
+The elementary education program at Trinity International University - Florida is recognized by the Florida Department of Education as a State-Approved Educator Preparation Program.
 Coursework provides needed credit hours to qualify for elementary certification from the State of Florida plus two endorsements: ESOL and Reading.
 IDS 105 is a prerequisite.

 Note: Upon notification from the Florida Department of Education credit hours and course listings are subject to change.

-In addition to the goals that span the entire EXCEL curriculum, the elementary education major has these unique goals:
+In addition to the goals that span the Trinity Florida undergraduate curriculum as a whole, the elementary education major has these unique goals:

 - Theoretical Foundation: understanding of the varied education trends and methods in the educational world and ability to apply this understanding to practical teaching situations.